speech-translator-ext/speech-translator-readme/PRIVACY.md

 We share your data with the following third parties for the purposes described above:

 - **Google Chrome**: We send the audio to Google Chrome API for processing.
 You can find more information about how Google Chrome handles your data in [their privacy policy](https://www.google.com/chrome/privacy/).
 - **Google**: We send the transcribed text to Google Translate and Google Apps Script for translation.
-We encrypt the transcribed text using HTTPS before sending it to Google.
+We encrypt requests with the transcribed text using HTTPS before sending it to Google.
 You can find more information about how Google handles your data in [their privacy policy](https://policies.google.com/privacy).
+- **Cloudflare**: We may send the transcribed text through Cloudflare CDN to improve the security and performance of our Product and services.
+We encrypt requests with the transcribed text using HTTPS before sending them and from Cloudflare to the final destination.
+You can find more information about how Cloudflare handles your data in [their privacy policy](https://www.cloudflare.com/privacypolicy/).

 We do not sell, rent, or trade your data with any other parties for their own purposes.